Ananya0104/Image-Enhancement-and-Analysis-using-CNN/README.md

 **Noise Reduction:**

-**Why we use it:** Noise reduction is employed to remove or reduce unwanted artifacts or distortions in an image caused by various sources such as sensor noise, compression, or environmental factors.
+**Objective:** Noise reduction is employed to remove or reduce unwanted artifacts or distortions in an image caused by various sources such as sensor noise, compression, or environmental factors.

-**Objective:** The goal of noise reduction is to smoothen the image while preserving important details and structures.
+**Effect:** The goal of noise reduction is to smoothen the image while preserving important details and structures.
 We expect that after noise reduction, the image will have a cleaner appearance with reduced graininess or speckles.

 **Original Image**